zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Burstable instances.md

 -   **Expiration of CPU credits**

     Once accumulated, the CPU credits are saved only for 24 hours.
 The credits are invalid after 24 hours.
-The initial CPU credits do not expire.

 -   **CPU credit consumption**